 If you're like me, you’ve probably seen the phrase “running is not therapy” tossed around in some form or another.
 On the surface, it might sound like a well-intentioned reminder that running isn’t a substitute for professional mental health care.
 But as someone who works with runners, especially BIPOC athletes, I can’t help but think this message can be more harmful than helpful.
 Let’s break it down.

-Coach Croft coaching loss of mojo masters running motivation running after time off running break running coach running culture running performance running tips strength coaching
+burnout endurance athletes menopause Coach Croft loss of mojo masters athlete motivation masters runners consistency masters running menopausal athlete mindset menopause and motivation running motivation running after time off running break running coach running culture running performance running tips staying motivated after 40 running strength coaching training motivation midlife

 Whose Land Are You Running On?
 The Untold Indigenous History of Western States